Zayyyy/BirthdayGift/README.md

 # BirthdayGift
-a blog recording for me and my friend
+a blog to record stories about me and my friend